Line defect correlators in fermionic CFTs: Conclusions

 Having understood two-point functions of scalars, the next step is to study two-point functions of fermions.
 This analysis comes with several conceptual and technical challenges.
 The question of how to analytically continue fermions across dimensions has not been studied systematically, and a naive counting of tensor structures already shows disagreement between three and four dimensions.
 This problem opens several avenues for future research.
 On the one hand there is the explicit perturbative calculation, which we sketched at the end of section \ref{sec:bulkcorr}.
-Regardless if one knows how to interpolate fermions across dimensions, the Yukawa models studied here are well-defined pertubartive CFTs, and correlators involving fermions exist and can be calculated.
-On the other hand, one can also study the kinematics of fermion correlators at a more fundamental level, understanding for example the structure of conformal blocks and how they depend on the spacetime dimension $d$.
+Regardless if one knows how to interpolate fermions across dimensions, the Yukawa models considered here are well-defined pertubartive CFTs, and correlators involving fermions exist and can be calculated.
+On the other hand, one can also investigate the kinematics of fermion correlators at a more fundamental level, understanding for example the structure of conformal blocks and how they depend on the spacetime dimension $d$.
 We should point out that, even though in this paper we focused on a line defect, the questions raised above are relevant for standard CFTs without defects.
-For example, the following \textit{bulk} four-point function $\langle \psi \psi \phi \phi \rangle$ already exhibits interesting non-trivial behavior across dimensions \cite{Buric:202X}.
-To our knowledge this type of correlator has never been studied using the $\veps$-expansion.
+For example, the following \textit{bulk} four-point function $\langle \bar\Psi \Psi \phi \phi \rangle$ already exhibits interesting non-trivial behavior across dimensions \cite{Buric:202X}.
+To our knowledge this type of correlator has never been studied using the $\veps$-expansion, and would form an excellent starting point for the study of fermions across dimensions.